Resources for Musos: How to Crowd-Funding your Creativity

 What timeframe should I set for my campaign?

 Pozible gives you a max of 90 days.
-I chose the maximum for my campaign, thinking the more time the better – that I could get word out to more people, build hype, and build support.
-However, at a Melbourne crowd-funding workshop, a successful campaigner claimed to have raised the same amount of money as me in only 30 days (1/3 of the time).
+I chose the maximum for my campaign, thinking the more time the better – that I could get word out to more people, build hype support.
+However, at a Melbourne crowd-funding workshop, a successful campaigner raised the same amount of money in only 30 days (1/3 of the time).
 The thing about drawing it out is that there is a “U Shape” trend of enthusiasm from supporters.
-Statistics (according to other speakers from the workshop) show that most of the funds are raised within the first 48 hours of the campaign and the last 48 hours.
+According to other speakers from the workshop, statistics show that most of the funds are raised within the first 48 hours and last 48 hours of the campaign.
 All the time in the middle can really drag – for you and the supporters.
 And from the point of view of the campaigner, it can be hard to maintain enthusiasm, hopefulness, and drive, when no one is pledging cos you’ve been promoting it for 2 months already.
 Either way, choose the timeframe that is right for you.

 DOs & DON’Ts

-If there are other questions I haven’t addressed, shoot me an email [email protected] and I’ll see if I can answer.
+If there are other questions I haven’t addressed, shoot me an email [email protected].
 But remember, I’m one little person with one little experience.
 There are more ways to do things.
-Be creative, step outside the square.
+Be creative, step outside the square, research how others have done it.

 Go get ‘em!!!!